George Poage: Later years

 After moving to Chicago in 1920, George C. Poage lived most of his later adult life in relative anonymity.
 Very little public information is available of Poage after 1920, including very few photographs.

 In 1924, Poage was hired by the United States Postal Service and worked as a postal clerk for nearly thirty years.
 After his retirement in the 1950s, he remained in Chicago until his death in 1962.

 Personal life

-George C. Poage never married and never had children.
+Poage never married and never had children.

-Decades after his death in 1962, George C. Poage was revealed to have been a member of the LGBTQ+ Community.
+Decades after his death in 1962, a relative revealed that Poage was homosexual.